Casehero

 Case questions answered:

-We have uploaded two case solutions, which both answer the following questions:
+We have uploaded two case solutions, which both answer the same set of questions:

-3. Prepare pro forma income statements, balance sheets, and cash flow statements to estimate the amount of funds required and the timing of the needs under level production.
+- Prepare pro forma income statements, balance sheets, and cash flow statements to estimate the number of funds required and the timing of the needs under level production.
 Does Polar Sports need more than $4 million in short-term financing in any given month?

-4. Think about the concerns of Polar’s bank.
-As the banker, would you be willing to extend the line of credit to more than $4 million to finance level production?
+- Think about the concerns of Polar’s bank.
+As the banker, would you be willing to extend the line of credit to more than $4 million for finance-level production?
 Why or why not?

 This case solution includes an Excel file with calculations.